cindoha-hash/momo-data-analysis/README.md

 ## Project Description

-This project processes MoMo SMS transaction data provided in XML format.
-We parse the raw XML, clean and normalize the data (fixing dates, amounts, phone numbers), sort transactions into categories (like deposits, withdrawals, transfers, etc.), and store everything in a SQLite database.
-From there we build a simple web dashboard so we can see stats like total transactions, most common category, and spending trends over time.
+This project turns MoMo SMS records from XML into structured transaction data.
+The ETL pipeline parses each record, normalizes dates, amounts, and phone numbers, assigns a category, and prepares the results for database queries and the dashboard.
+The database work covers customers, transaction parties, categories, transaction records, and processing logs.

 ## Data Flow